 Wait, make that skinnydipping.

 We finally finished combining late last night after a week’s delay.
-And now we can make bales and haul them home in the sunshine:
+And now we can make bales and haul them home in the warmth and sunshine.

 And Saturday is the big Pumpkin Festival about an hour away, from which we may return with our own big pumpkin.